 Just like us, bees need water to drink.
 Find a shallow container, such as a saucer, pan or bird bath to fill with water.
 Bees cannot swim so place a few small stones or small pieces of wood in the water for them to sit on while they drink.
-Make sure you put fresh water in to keep it clean.
+Make sure you refresh the water regularly to keep it clean.

 You might also like to build a bee hotel.

-Just like a bug hotel, you can create a safe place for bees by giving them a place to hide and rest.
+Just like a bug hotel, you can create a safe place for bees by providing them with a place to hide and rest.
 A bee hotel can be made using recycled materials.
 Go back to the Bug Hotel activity for more details.
 Most New Zealand native bees live in small holes in the ground.
 To help encourage native bees to your garden, use small hollow bamboo sticks in your hotel.